rabbitmq/rabbitmq-server/deps/rabbitmq_web_dispatch/README.md

 configuring web plugins.

-The most general registration procedure is `rabbit_mochiweb:register_context_handler/5`.
+The most general registration procedure is `rabbit_web_dispatch:register_context_handler/5`.
 This takes a callback procedure of the form

     loop(Request) ->
       ...

-The module `rabbit_webmachine` provides a means of running more than one webmachine in a VM, and understands rabbitmq-mochiweb contexts.
+The module `rabbit_webmachine` provides a means of running more than one webmachine in a VM, and understands rabbitmq-web-dispatch contexts.
 To use it, supply a dispatch table term of the kind usually given to webmachine in the file `priv/dispatch.conf`.